 Schedule a one-on-one consultation or contact your Library Liaison for more assistance.

 Library Basic Training Online Tutorial

-The Hunt Library's Library Basic Training is designed to provide students with a library instruction opportunity similar to the face-to-face classroom instruction.
-The online course introduces students to the services available, teaches them how to use EAGLEsearch, demonstrates how to access our databases, and provides the steps for requesting items from the Hunt Library.
+The Hunt Library's Library Basic Training is designed to provide students with a library instruction opportunity similar to classroom instruction.
+The tutorial introduces students to the services available, teaches them how to use EAGLEsearch, demonstrates how to access our databases, and provides the steps for requesting items from the Hunt Library.
 Visit the Library Basic Training page for more detailed information about the course.

-Our video tutorials provide help in learning how to perform specific tasks using the library’s different resources and services.
+Our video tutorials provide help with learning how to perform specific tasks using the library’s different resources and services.

 Supervisor: Karen Bronshteyn, Associate Director for Research and Engagement

 UNIV 101 - Brittany Deputy, Assistant Director for Research/Worldwide